Executive Summary

 Fig 4: Performance gap between the disclosed and undisclosed group

 Source: Refinitiv, UBS.
-Performance is measured between end-2022 and 18 Mar 2024
+Performance is measured between end-2022 and 30 October 2024.

-That said, there is a wide and diverse universe of stocks in the SMID cap space.
-Domestic and export related companies are distributed widely across a range of industries.
+That said, the SMID cap space consists of a diverse universe of stocks, with domestic and export-related companies distributed across a range of industries.
 See Fig 5.
-As such an investor can enjoy diversification benefits by investing in SMID caps.
-Ultimately, measures to help companies re-shore manufacturing bases will lift Japan’s economy, spur higher wages, and rekindle domestic consumption.
+As such, an investor can enjoy diversification benefits by investing in SMID caps.

 Fig 5: SMID cap wide and diverse investment universe